Tiny-Earth/DiscoveryDatabaseGuide/site/src/finalizing.md

 # Finalize Student Entries

-Once student work in your class or on an entry is complete, and you have reviewed that the work meets your bar for quality research record-keeping, it is time to finalize those student entries.
+Once student work in your class or on an entry is complete, and you have reviewed that the work meets your bar for quality research record-keeping, you may finalize those student entries.

 !!! warning "Finalized Entries Cannot be Edited"
     Entries that have been given the blue "Finalized" status tag *cannot* be edited further by students or instructors.

+!!! note ""
+    ```yuml
+    [Student enters data] -> [Instructor finalizes] -> [Tiny Earth posts to Public Database]
+    ``` Students enter data into the Discovery Database.
+Instructors review and finalize that data.
+And Tiny Earth posts finalized data to the Public Database.

+    Students can explore all previously finalized Tiny Earth student data on the [Tiny Earth Public Database](https://publicdata.tinyearth.wisc.edu/)!

 To finalize entries: